d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 on the condition its $L_1$ norm is larger than $1$, and dividing our output vector by $2$ until it satisfied the condition.
-Finally, we returned the sum of the entries in `x`.
+Finally, we returned the sum of the entries in `X`.
 To our knowledge, no standard neural network performs this operation.
 Note that this particular operation may not be useful